coreofscience/coreofscience.org/src/pages/people.md

 description: "they make **this possible**"
 ---

+## GUILLERMO ROJAS-QUICENO

+Guillermo Rojas Quiceno is an electrical engineer and doctor in education sciences, with experience in topics of education, human sciences, suicide, good living and creativity.
+He is the author of several books and academic articles, among them “Happiness and Good Living Index”, “Hostages of Fear” and “Creative Processes in Qualitative Research II”.
+He currently works as a teacher and researcher at the University of Cauca, Colombia, where he has directed and participated in various undergraduate and graduate projects.
+He has also been a jury and peer evaluator of research works in the national and international scope.
+His interest focuses on the generation of knowledge and proposals that contribute to human and social development, from a critical and transformative perspective.

+Guillermo Rojas Quiceno is the director of Core of Science.

 ## SEBASTÍAN ROBLEDO

-Sebastian Robledo is an Assistant Professor of Marketing at Universidad Católica Luis Amigó, Colombia.
+Sebastian Robledo is an Assistant Professor of Marketing at Universidad Nacional de colombia.

 He received his PhD in engineering from the Universidad Nacional de Colombia, Colombia.

-His research focuses on entrepreneurial marketing and networking as a driver of word of mouth.
-He is conducting a post-doctoral study in scientometrics at Centro de Bioinformática y Biología Computacional (BIOS).

-He is the director of Core of Science, a spin-off development from his doctoral research.
+He is the scientific director of Core of Science, a spin-off development from his doctoral research.

-### Google Scholar

 [Google Scholar](https://scholar.google.com/citations?user=RGUTAfEAAAAJ&hl=en)
 [Cvlac](http://scienti.colciencias.gov.co:8081/cvlac/visualizador/generarCurriculoCv.do?cod_rh=0001430153)